 Step by step:

-Name the choice: ‘No time for the…’ repeats at the start of three sentences (repetition), all in the same shape (parallelism).
+Name the choice: ‘Money for the…’ repeats at the start of three sentences (repetition), all in the same shape (parallelism).

-Effect: the repeat builds a steady, marching beat and drums in how much is going without.
+Effect: the repeat builds a steady, listing beat and drums in how freely money is spent.

-Now the last line breaks the pattern — ‘always time for the cameras’.
+Now the last line breaks the pattern — ‘nothing for the flooded street’.

-So what: the break lands hard after all the repeats, so the contrast makes the priorities feel wrong.
+So what: the break lands hard after the repeats, so the contrast makes the spending feel unfair.

-‘No time for the…’ repeats in the same shape three times, building a marching beat that drums in everything being neglected.
-The final line breaks the pattern — ‘always time for the cameras’ — and because it lands after the repeats, the contrast hits hard and pushes the reader to feel the priorities are wrong.
+‘Money for the…’ repeats in the same shape three times, building a listing beat that drums in how freely cash is found.
+The final line breaks the pattern — ‘nothing for the flooded street’ — and because it lands after the repeats, the contrast hits hard and pushes the reader to feel the priorities are unfair.

 IB-style question — rhetorical devices together